-During our unit on sculpture, students created a bas-relief sculpture using wallboard (drywall) and carving tools.
-(Many, many thanks to Susie, an ArtsEdNetter, for all the tips and suggestions that she offered regarding this project!!)
+During a unit on sculpture, students created a bas-relief sculpture using wallboard (drywall) and carving tools.

-They used a small carving tool to outline their design...
+They use a small carving tool to outline their design...

 ...and switch to a larger tool to more quickly remove areas that they intended to cut away.

 Keeping the surface just slightly damp helps to minimize dust.